 1. Hydration, hydration, hydration.

 For many women, the root cause of frizzy hair is simply a lack of hydration.
-One relatively inexpensive way to hydrate your tresses is by adding coconut oil into your routine.
+One way to hydrate your tresses is by adding coconut oil into your routine.
 Moisturizing and soothing to the scalp, coconut oil is a fantastic—and relatively inexpensive—way to tame frizz naturally.

 After you shampoo and condition your hair, apply coconut oil to your ends.
 You can also apply a little bit of oil to your roots, but if your hair is prone to grease, skip the scalp area.